queryluke/masseffect-5e/static/data/class_features/primal_biotics.md

 id: primal_biotics
 name: Primal Biotics
 ---
-Your Strength and Constitution scores increase by 4.
+At {{ level }} level, your Strength and Constitution scores increase by 4.
 Your maximum for those scores is now 24.